 - A completed Trenholm State nursing application must be submitted to the Director of Nursing, P.O.
 Box 10048, Montgomery, AL 36108.
 No applications will be accepted after the deadline for submission.

-- Official results of the ACT (minimum of 20 composite score national) must be submitted to the Registrar’s office with a copy attached to the nursing program application.
+- Official results of the ACT (minimum of 18 composite score national or residual is required) must be submitted to the Registrar’s office with a copy attached to the nursing program application.
 The writing component of the ACT is not required for consideration of admission to the nursing program.

 - Take the ACCUPLACER placement examination as indicated (exceptions may apply).